niknovikov19/param-gui-matlab/README.md

 inner_proc = @GUI_test_proc;
 ```

-#### 2.3 Set the path of the folder to save and load parameter values
+#### 2.3 Set the path of the folder used for saving and loading parameter combinations

 ```
 dirpath_par = fileparts(mfilename('fullpath'));